 In 2021 we signed a €30m 5-year loan agreement with Strategic Banking Corporation of Ireland (SBCI).
-We utilised the proceeds of the first drawdown on this new facility to repay the loan outstanding to our parent Social Finance Foundation.
-We repaid our outstanding loans to SBCI in November 2023 and are in the process of renewing our facilities with SBCI to provide liquidity for 2024 and beyond.
+We utilised the proceeds of the first drawdown on this new facility to repay the loan outstanding to our parent Social

+Finance Foundation.
+We repaid our outstanding loans to SBCI in November 2023.
+We expect to sign a new loan agreement with SBCI in H1 2025.